cixgnf/PythonChallenge/README.md

 print(pow(2, 38))
 ```

-You will get 274877906944.
+We will get 274877906944.

 The address of the next level is at http://www.pythonchallenge.com/pc/def/274877906944.html

 # Level 1: map.html
 http://www.pythonchallenge.com/pc/def/map.html

-The title of the page is "What about making trans?"
+The title of the page is "What about making trans?".
 Tells us that we are doing some kind of conversion.
 As you can see from the picture, K to M, O to Q, E to G is like an encryption method.
 The passage below the picture looks like cipher text.
 In alphabetical order KLM, OPQ, EFG, you can find that the rule is to shift each letter two places in the alphabetical order table.

 ```python
 def  Caesar(str0):